|UPDATED: November 11, 2018 CONTACT|

 to control the fan high speed circuit only.

-I later discovered that this fan controller is not really quite a true variable speed controller, but it was more reliable than the Delta controllers I used to have.
-It uses a probe in the radiator fins and when the set temperature is reached, it will turn the fan on at 60% power (set point adjustable from 160 to 210 degrees F).
+This controller was more reliable (lasted longer) than the Delta controllers that failed.
+After installing it, I discovered that this fan controller is not really a true variable speed controller.
+This controller uses a probe in the radiator fins and when the set temperature is reached, it will turn the fan on at 60% power (set point is adjustable from 160 to 210 degrees F).
 If the radiator temperature increases more than 10 degrees above your set temperature, the fan switches to 100%.

 In 2012 I decided I wanted a bigger (WIDER) radiator.
 I bought this one from Griffin and ordered PN 1-55221-X3.
 It's 26 x 15.5 inches, 2.7 inches thick, has two rows with 1.25" tubes, 1.38" OD hose inlet/outlet (they call this radiator a universal fit "Chevy style").
 Price was about $300.
 It can be ordered without a top radiator cap flange, but I left it on.
 The cap used is Stant PN 10230 or 10231.
 I then had aluminum male AN fittings welded on the right side for the expansion tank and turbo feed hoses (I believe these sizes were -6 and -10).
 Probably the smarter method would have been to have Griffin install those before shipping if they'll do that.